Whitehall London: The 9 Best Reasons to Visit

 Another of London’s famous squares is Parliament Square.

-It’s home to a few famous things, including the Houses of Parliament and Westminster Abbey.
+It’s home to several famous landmarks, including the Houses of Parliament and Westminster Abbey.

-But Parliament Square’s centrepiece is the famous statue of Sir Winston Churchill, a symbolising figure in British history.
+But Parliament Square’s centrepiece is the famous statue of Sir Winston Churchill, a symbolic figure in British history.

 The square houses statues of prominent political figures, including Abraham Lincoln, Nelson Mandela, and Mahatma Gandhi, symbolising freedom, equality, and justice.